 On July 6, 2016, Portland City Council adopted an ordinance, including code language, which requires projects seeking a demolition permit of a house or duplex to fully deconstruct that structure if it was built in 1916 or earlier or is a designated historic resource.
 With Council’s unanimous approval of that ordinance, Portland became the first city in the country to ensure that valuable materials from our demolished houses and duplexes are salvaged for reuse instead of crushed and landfilled.
 The ordinance became effective on Oct.
 31, 2016.
 Demolition permit applications that were deemed complete and had all intake fees paid prior to October 31, 2016 are not subject to this new requirement.

 In Portland, more than 300 single-family homes are demolished each year.
 This produces thousands of tons of waste — a majority of which could be salvaged for reuse.
 From start to finish, deconstruction protects health, creates pathways to construction careers and generates affordable reusable building materials.
 Currently, less than 10 percent of houses that are removed use deconstruction.
 Approximately 33 percent of single-family demolitions will be subject to the deconstruction requirement.
 Increased deconstruction will:

 This Chapter of City Code contains the requirements for deconstruction of certain structures.

-These Administrative Rules describe the standards and expectations for the Deconstruction of Buildings Law as authorized in the City Code, Chapter 17.106.
+Describe the standards and expectations for the Deconstruction of Buildings Law as authorized in the City Code, Chapter 17.106.